 Curtains buying guide

-Why accurate measurements are crucial
+Getting accurate measurements

 There’s no point in going for made-to-measure curtains if your measurements are wrong.
 The fit won’t be right: maybe too short or too long and too much or too little fullness.
 The end look will be underwhelming at best.
 There is no standard size for curtains as each window requires a different length or you may prefer to position above a windowsill or a radiator.
 You can also pool a curtain on the floor for a luxurious finish.